UNP questions how CDs seized by Police circulating among media

-The United National Party (UNP) today questioned how CDs seized by the Police from the residence of UNP MP Ranjan Ramanayake, was circulating among the media.
+The United National Party (UNP) today questioned how contents of CDs seized by the Police from the residence of UNP MP Ranjan Ramanayake, was circulating among the media.

 UNP leader Ranil Wickremesinghe told Parliament that the CDs were in Police custody yet the contents of the CDs had been leaked to the media and others.